xjtuecho/EDSPack/UserManual_EN.md

 # EDSPack User Manual

-EDSPack is a battery pack module for a serires of OWON oscilloscope, including but not limited to EDS102C, SDS7102 etc. Users can replace 18650 batteries on EDSPack convenient and efficient, and do not need a solding iron.
-With excellent protection and balance feature, EDSPack can extend battery cycling life。
+EDSPack is a battery pack module for a series of OWON oscilloscope, including but not limited to EDS102C, SDS7102 etc. Users can replace 18650 batteries on EDSPack convenient and efficient, and do not need a soldering iron.
+With excellent protection and balance feature, EDSPack can extend battery cycling life.

 ## Parameters and Ports